MicrosoftDocs/dataexplorer-docs/data-explorer/azure-advisor.md

 Low activity is based on:

 * No queries and ingestion events during the last 5 days
-* Low CPU usage during the last two days
+* Low CPU usage during the last 5 days

 The recommendation is to stop the cluster to reduce cost but still preserve the data.
 If the data isn't needed, consider deleting the cluster to increase your savings.